Masti Ki Paathshala

-If any student is lagging behind in any of the above mentioned parameters we try to focus on it work out on various ways for the improvement because our aim is to achieve the holistic development of our students.
+If any student is lagging behind in any of the above-mentioned parameters we try to focus on it work out in various ways for the improvement because our aim is to achieve the holistic development of our students.

 At the end of the day, the teachers gather in the library to hold an interactive X-Why-Z session.
 The ‘question of the day’ from each class is discussed and an appropriate answer is figured out.
 The very next day, a rigorous discussion between the students and their respective class teachers takes place and the answers are explained.
 This innovative method of spreading knowledge not only benefits our students and staff members but also the parents and friends of the students.

 In our Leapfrog Programme, we encourage our children to become self-reliant with their everyday activities, be it at home or school.
 Children, as we understand, love to explore things independently, things in which they may not be flawless at the beginning but given an opportunity, would love to handle them independently.
 They learn basic life skills such as how to tie their shoelaces, how to survive when alone at home and pasting their own worksheets in their notebooks.

 - Cycling without support